 |The display is purchased additionally|

 Configurable to 512GB, 1TB, or 2TB SSD

 Things to consider before buying a Mac for music production

-Go grab your instrument or mic, plug it to your new Mac, and get rockin’!
+We hope our guide helped you choose the proper computer for music-making.
+Now go and grab your instrument or mic, plug it to your new Mac, and get rockin’!